Updated July 5, 2016

 How can you spread the word about your site, blog, book, business, product, event, service or project?
 In today’s marketing, building relationships, being helpful and establishing trust are key.

 Those three things take time, but once you commit to them, answer these two questions:

 - Who is your target audience?
 Who is your perfect reader or customer?
 This is so important to identify and will make marketing a whole lot easier.
 Be specific.
 “Everyone” is not a good answer.
 Your marketing will be too thin to be effective.

 - Do you have a website?
 If not, get one.
 It’s not as complicated as it sounds.
 You can follow the steps I outline here.
 They work whether you want a blog or just a static website.
-If it’s a website you want without a blog, follow those steps and then make the tiny tweaks I mention in #5 here.
+If it’s a website you want without a blog, simply set your homepage as a static page (also explained in that post).
 Or, choose a theme with a different front page built in.
 Here’s the theme I use and my tips for choosing a design that works for you.

 Once you’re set on those things, here are some marketing ideas: